RobotsBuildingEducation/Educate/README.md

 This github repository is one of five projects building software.
 Some are much more long term.
 I call it RO.B.E E.L.E.C.T or Robots Building Education:

-E - Educate: a platform for teachers
+- E - Educate: a platform for teachers
-L - Learn: a platform for learning
+- L - Learn: a platform for learning
-E - Empower: a platform for decentralized learning protocols C - Communicate: a platform to youth and professional networking T - Testify: a platform for youth experience
+- E - Empower: a platform for decentralized learning protocols
+- C - Communicate: a platform to youth and professional networking
+- T - Testify: a platform for youth experience

-I'm choosing **Educate** as the project to assist others to gain experience.
+Pretty cute huh? 😭 I'm choosing **Educate** as the project to assist others to gain experience.
 I've built a demo version of it many years here: [Appletree.io](https://appletree.io).
 It's an application where teachers can share resources and collaborate together, much like Github.
 The assignment/tasks are meant to be challenging and they're designed for real-world skills learning, but they can be figured out by a beginner that has learned the previous material.
 It will require you to understand Github, which I have not made introductory tutorials on yet.
 If you are seeking real-world experience or project experience for your resume, please work on these while I work on "Learn" by myself.
 I will be happy to be a point of contact/reference on your job applications and can confirm your work to employers.

 Long term, I hope to have a stronger pipeline with industry recruiters.
 I'm working on that.